Invite friends and family to read the obituary and add memories.

 Despite his numerous achievements and accolades, José valued and prided his family above all else.
 For José, family was never about blood, it was about heart.
 He cherished the many memories created with family and friends on "the farm."
 Everyone that knew José, knows how proud he will always be of the work ethic, determination, and commitment to service that he instilled in each of his children.
 As a father, there was never a weekend that went by where he wasn't on the farm, starting projects with his kids and hosting dinners of his famous black beans and rice, surrounded by friends and family.
 As his kids started to leave the nest, he began to take his "show on the road" and was often traveling to visit loved ones and make new memories, at la Casa de los Monos or wherever "los niños" were off to next.

-He was preceded in death by his parents and many cherished community members.
+He was preceded in death by his parents, brothers, and many cherished community members.
 He is lovingly remembered by his children, whose lives he shaped through (sometimes) quiet guidance, generosity, and unwavering love.
 He also leaves behind siblings, family, and many friends who became family over the years and were fortunate to share in his life.
 Papí, José, Pepe, Dr. Angel, regardless of how you knew him, leaves big boots to fill, but the world is a better place because of him.
 "I gave it my best shot, I tried to love... the most powerful force in the universe."

 Please join us in celebrating and remembering the life of José Angel.
 The visitation will be held from 9:30 - 11:30 AM on Saturday, March 14, 2026, at St. Francis of Assisi Catholic Church (7075 Ashworth Road, West Des Moines, IA 50266), immediately followed by a Funeral Mass at 11:30 AM.
 The service will be livestreamed on the Caldwell Parrish website.